This Article Is About Fannie Mae Bankruptcy Guidelines On Waiting Period After Chapter 7 & 13

 - 3% down payment with Freddie Mac as long as the home buyer did not own a home in the past three years

 - Otherwise, minimum down payment requirements on conventional loans are a 5% down payment on a home purchase

 Fannie Mae And Freddie Mac DTI Guidelines

-The maximum debt to income ratios allowed for conventional loans is 50% DTI.
-There are no front end debt to income ratio requirements on conventional loans.
+The maximum debt to income ratio allowed for conventional loans is 50% DTI.
+There is no front end debt to income ratio requirements on conventional loans.
 As long as the DTI does not exceed 50% DTI, borrowers should get an approve/eligible per AUS.